 - 2 teaspoons baking soda

-- 1 teaspoon salt
+- 1 teaspoon kosher salt

-- 1 cup powdered sugar
+- 1 cup (125g) confectioners' sugar

 - ½ teaspoon vanilla extract

-- 2 tablespoons canned pumpkin
+- 2 tablespoons pumpkin puree

 - ¼ teaspoon cinnamon